 - Provide donor benefits, contact and communicate with you, share with our vendors to process payments and prevent transactional fraud;

 - Communicate with you and others to further our mission-related goals;

 - Provide you with customized content, targeted offers, and advertising on the Site, via email or text message, or on other sites or apps;

 - Contact you with information, newsletters and promotional materials from Evidence Action or on behalf of our partners;

-- Research, address problems, and improve the usage and operations of the Site;
+- Research, address problems, monitor performance, and improve the usage and operations of the Site;

 - As described to you at the point of data collection.

 We may share the information we collect from and about you: